Clinical applications of the Polyvagal Theory

 Clinical applications of the Polyvagal Theory: Creating safety and connection with trauma clients.

-If our clients could have thought their way out of the impact of trauma, they would have done that a long time ago.
+If our clients could have thought their way out of the impact of trauma and adversity, they would have done that a long time ago.

-Polyvagal theory, developed by Stephen Porges, offers a revolutionary roadmap to lead clients out of their adaptive survival responses into the autonomically regulated state of safety that is necessary for successful trauma treatment.
-Dr. Porges’ colleague and author of The Polyvagal Theory in Therapy, Deb Dana, shares this roadmap with you in this exciting recording.
+Polyvagal Theory, developed by Stephen Porges, offers a revolutionary roadmap to lead clients out of their adaptive survival responses into the autonomically regulated state of safety that is necessary for successful trauma treatment.
+Dr Porges’ colleague and author of The Polyvagal Theory in Therapy, Deb Dana, shares this roadmap with you in this exciting event.

 You will become fluent in the language of Polyvagal Theory and confident in your ability to help clients safely tune into and reshape their nervous systems, and rewrite the trauma stories that are carried in their autonomic pathways.

 Come learn the organising principles of Polyvagal Theory and work with practices designed to help clients move out of despair and isolation and return to a place of awareness, connection, and social engagement.

 To register for the event, please visit catalog.pesi.co.uk.